davide-marino00/PBI_DOCS/refac.md

 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'RReady_With_V_Z'.
 Here's a breakdown of what it does in simple business terms:

 1. **Condition Check**: The expression checks two conditions:
-   - First, it looks at a column called `[ReportReady]`.
-If this column has a value of `TRUE`, it means that the report is ready.
+   - Whether the value of the column `[ReportReady]` is `TRUE`.
+This likely indicates that a report is ready for some action or review.
-   - Second, it checks if the value in the column `vw_Timesheet[TimesheetCode]` is either "V" or "Z".
-These are specific codes that might indicate certain types of timesheets.
+   - Whether the value in the column `vw_Timesheet[TimesheetCode]` is either "V" or "Z".
+These codes probably represent specific types of timesheets or statuses that are relevant to the business.

 2. **Output Values**:
-   - If either of the conditions is met (i.e., the report is ready or the timesheet code is "V" or "Z"), the expression returns a value of `1`.
+   - If either of the conditions is met (i.e., if the report is ready or if the timesheet code is "V" or "Z"), the expression returns a value of `1`.
+This could signify that the item is considered "ready" or meets certain criteria for further processing.
-   - If neither condition is met, it returns a value of `0`.
+   - If neither condition is met, it returns a value of `0`, indicating that the item does not meet the criteria.

-3. **Purpose**: The overall purpose of this calculated column is to flag records based on the readiness of the report or specific timesheet codes.
-A value of `1` indicates that the record is either ready for reporting or falls under the specified timesheet codes, while a value of `0` indicates that it does not meet these criteria.
+3. **Purpose**: The overall purpose of this calculated column is to flag records as either "ready" (1) or "not ready" (0) based on the specified conditions.
+This can help in filtering or analyzing data later on, allowing users to quickly identify which records are ready for action based on the report status or specific timesheet codes.

-In summary, this DAX expression helps in identifying which records are ready for reporting or belong to specific categories, making it easier for users to filter or analyze data based on these flags.
+In summary, this DAX expression helps in determining if a record is ready for further processing based on specific criteria related to report readiness and timesheet codes.

 ##### Measures